Carlos Fernando Chamorro Barrios: Independent journalism

 In June 1995 Chamorro began the weekly television newsmagazine "Esta Semana" and Cinco, and in 1996, he founded the news website Confidencial.
 Chamorro was a Knight Fellow at Stanford University in 1997–1998.
 He spent the following year at University of California, Berkeley, teaching reporting on Central America and taking classes, as well as learning from US newsmedia like 60 Minutes and NPR.

 In 2005 Chamorro began his daily news show, Esta Noche.

 He won the 2010 Maria Moors Cabot Prize from Columbia University.

 In January 2019, Chamorro went into exile in Costa Rica, after the police raid of Confidencial's offices on 14 December 2018, the same day they searched offices of a number of non-governmental organizations that alleged human rights violations by the government.
 Chamorro returned in late November of the same year.

-Chamorro went into exile again in June of 2021 after his siblings were arrested by the Nicaraguan authorities.
+Chamorro went into exile again in June 2021 after his siblings were arrested by the Nicaraguan authorities.
 He was also charged with various financial crimes.

+In 2023, Chamorro was stripped of his Nicaraguan citizenship.